Session Reporting

 Build and Run the Application

 Now you're ready to build and run the application.
-Assuming the app launches correctly, pay attention to the system logging and look for Embrace to print its version number.
+Assuming the app launches correctly, pay attention to the system logging and confirm Embrace prints its version number.

 If you encounter any errors, please get in touch on Slack and we can assist you.